-- 1. Death or severe illness in the pupil's immediate family, which is defined as parent, stepparent, brother, sister, grandparent, aunt, uncle, and first cousin; - 2.
-Illness of the pupil (The school nurse's affidavit of the student's illness will be accepted; otherwise, written verification from a medical professional may be required after the fifth and all subsequent day's absence.); - 3.
+- 1. Death or severe illness in the pupil's immediate family, which is defined as parent, step-parent, brother, sister, grandparent, aunt, uncle, and first cousin; - 2.
+Illness of the pupil, including mental or behavioral health (The school nurse's affidavit of the student's illness will be accepted; otherwise, written verification from a medical professional may be required after the fifth and all subsequent day's absence.); - 3.
 Clinical appointments that cannot be scheduled outside of regular school hours (Written verification may be required.); - 4.
 Religious holidays and practices; - 5.
 One (1) day for attendance at the Kentucky State Fair; - 6.
 One (1) day prior to departure of parent/guardian called to active military duty; - 7.
 One (1) day upon the return of parent/guardian from active military duty; - 8.
 Visitation for up to ten (10) days with the student's parent, de facto custodian, or person with legal custody who, while on active military duty stationed outside of the country, is granted rest and recuperation leave; or - 9.
-Other valid reasons as determined by the Principal, including trips qualifying as educational enhancement opportunities.

-Students shall be granted an excused absence for up to ten (10) school days to pursue an educational enhancement opportunity determined by the Principal to be of significant educational value.
+Ten (10) days for students attending basic training required by a branch of the United States Armed Forces; - 10.
+Students participating in any of the page programs of the General Assembly; or - 11.
+Other valid reasons as determined by the Principal, including trips qualifying as educational enhancement opportunities. - Students shall be granted an excused absence for up to ten (10) school days to pursue an educational enhancement opportunity determined by the Principal to be of significant educational value.
 This opportunity may include, but not be limited to, participation in an educational foreign exchange program or an intensive instructional, experiential, or performance program in one (1) of the core curriculum subjects of English, science, mathematics, social studies, foreign language, and the arts.